johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.5.0.md

 next_max_id: an integer, provided by Instagram, used to return the next set in the same series of images.
 Pass this value into the max_id parameter of the loop to get the next page of results.

-username: the Instagram username of the user whose account the image is from
+username: the Instagram username of the user whose account the image originates from

-full_name: the full name provided by the user whose account the image is from
+full_name: the full name provided by the user whose account the image originates from

 profile_picture: URL to the profile image of the user

-user_id: the Instagram user ID of the user whose account the image is from
+user_id: the Instagram user ID of the user whose account the image originates from

 error_type: a string of "NoError" to indicate a successful call to the Instagram API resulting in valid data OR a string of "NoCodeReturned" indicating there was no data returned from Instagram